phw/peek/README.md

 To test the latest development version install Peek from the edge channel:

     sudo snap install peek --edge

+### AppImage
+Peek [AppImage](https://appimage.org/) packages are available on the [release page](https://github.com/phw/peek/releases).
+To run download the `.AppImage` file and set it executable, than just run it.
+You can name the file however you want, e.g. you can name it just `peek` and place it in `$HOME/bin` for easy access.
+See the [AppImage wiki](https://github.com/AppImage/AppImageKit/wiki) for more information on how to use AppImages and integrate them with your system.

 ### Arch Linux
 For Arch Linux